MayCXC/maycxc.github.io/_posts/2019-3-26-lazy-fizzbuzz.md

 }
 {% endhighlight %}

 Crikey, a pattern matcher!
-Look at the product on his head!
+Look at the product on her head!
 My only complaint is that those println statements aren't very functional, we can do better:

 {% highlight scala %}